JuanArano17/Finances-WebScrapper/README.md

 ## Features

 - **Web Scraping**: Automatically collects company earnings data, including EPS, revenue forecasts, and market capitalization.
+- **Data Cleaning**: Cleans the scraped data by converting values with suffixes (K, M, B, T) into full float values and handling missing data appropriately.
-- **Data Filtering and Sorting**: Filters data to include only companies with a market cap of $10 million or higher.
+- **Data Filtering and Sorting**: Filters data to include only companies with a significant market cap threshold (default is $1 billion) and relevant EPS or revenue data, with sorting by market cap in descending order.
-- **Interactive Data Visualization**: Displays the data in a Streamlit app, allowing users to filter, sort, and analyze earnings information in an easy-to-use interface.
+- **Interactive Data Visualization**: Displays the data in a Streamlit app with two tabs:
+  - **Full Data**: Shows the complete scraped and cleaned data.
+  - **Filtered Data with Insights**: Presents filtered data with calculated insights, such as average market cap and average revenue forecast.
-- **Loading Animation**: Indicates the progress of data scraping to enhance user experience.
+- **Loading Animation**: Provides a loading animation in the Streamlit interface while the data is being scraped.
+- **Enhanced Layout**: Optimized display to utilize more screen space for better data visualization.

 ## Requirements